firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.dan.me.uk/torlist/).

-The last time downloaded was found to be dated: Sat Jun  6 23:36:05 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 00:09:05 UTC 2015.

 The ipset `dm_tor` has **6482** entries, **6482** unique IPs.